Most card issuers don’t allow you to set individual spending limits for authorized users; American Express is the exception.

 Why you may want to rethink multiple authorized users

 I can think of several reasons you shouldn’t put other people on your card.
 Here are some reasons you should think twice before you make that move:

-- Keeping track of who has spent what can get
+- Keeping track of who has spent what can get messy.

 Even if you get everyone to adhere to a spending limit each month, it can become increasingly difficult to determine how much of a carried-forward balance belongs to each user if the balance is not paid off every month, including interest charges.